onestardao/WFGY/TensionUniverse/README.md

 - Screenshots or paraphrases do not count as evidence.
 - The official arbitration language is **Chinese**.

-For the full rules, read the manifestos below.
+For the complete rules, see the manifestos below.

 ---